lightbend/setup-kalix-action/README.md

 ## Usage

-The action takes two required variables to authenticate and set the project you want to work on:
+The action takes two required parameters to authenticate and set the Kalix project ID:

 * `token`: The Kalix authentication token
 * `project-id`: The Kalix project ID you're using